mbruges/zola/content/learn/textbook/an-inspector-calls.md

 **GERALD:** Look here, sir.
 Wouldn't you rather I was out of this?

 **BIRLING:** I don't mind your being here, Gerald.
 And I’m sure you've no objection, have you, inspector?
-Perhaps I ought to explain first that this is Mr Gerald croft – the son of sir George croft – you know, crofts limited.
+Perhaps I ought to explain first that this is Mr Gerald Croft – the son of sir George Croft – you know, Crofts limited.

-**INSPECTOR:** Mr Gerald croft, eh?
+**INSPECTOR:** Mr Gerald Croft, eh?

 **BIRLING:** Yes.
 Incidentally we've been modestly celebrating his engagement to my daughter, Sheila.

 **INSPECTOR:** I see.
-Mr croft is going to marry miss Sheila Birling?
+Mr Croft is going to marry miss Sheila Birling?

 **GERALD:** *(smiling)* I hope so.